 Dynamic search ads, commonly referred to as DSAs, have been around for quite a while now, but they’re still not widely used by the majority of advertisers.
 Both Google and Bing offer DSAs as an option to automatically generate PPC ads for search campaigns, but, contrary to popular belief, the feature offers many additional benefits beyond just automated ad creation.
-In this article, we provide a comprehensive guide to DSAs and insight into their value for performance marketers in 2019.
+In this article, we provide a comprehensive guide to DSAs and insight into their value for performance marketers.

 What are Dynamic Search Ads?